-3.7 Additional requirement: Independent review of compliance
+3.6 Additional requirement: Independent review of compliance

+Ref# IRC.0.1 IRC.0.2 IRC.0.3

+Part IIIA Ref N/A N/A N/A

+CR Code Ref Para 24.2 Para 24.2 Para 24.2

+Compliance Status

-Ref# Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status IRC.0.1 N/A Para 24.2 Every 3 years or more frequently if the Commissioner requests, illion must commission an independent review of its operations and processes to assess compliance by illion with its obligations under Part IIIA, the Regulations and the CR code. \bigcirc IRC.0.2 N/A Para 24.2 illion must consult with the Commissioner as to the choice of reviewer and scope of the review. \bigcirc IRC.0.3 N/A Para 24.2 The review report and illion's response to the review report must be provided to the Commissioner and made publicly available. \bigcirc
+Summary of Obligations Every 3 years or more frequently if the Commissioner requests, illion must commission an independent review of its operations and processes to assess compliance by illion with its obligations under Part IIIA, the Regulations and the CR code. illion must consult with the Commissioner as to the choice of reviewer and scope of the review.
+The review report and illion's response to the review report must be provided to the Commissioner and made publicly available.